Ethan-syc/FloorDog/README.md

 <br> It is a full-stack web project that use database with machine learning algorithms to provide searching and recommendation functionality for dressing fashion.
 ## License:
 This repo should be under MIT license
+## Branches:
+Django: The branch for developing the Django web application